Finderscope

 Finderscopes usually come with a designation of the form A×B, where A is the magnification and B is the aperture of the finderscope's objective lens in millimeters; for example, a 6×30 finderscope means a finderscope with a 30 mm objective and a magnification of 6×.
 This designation is in the same format used by most binoculars.[1]

-A 6×30 finderscope is typically considered the minimum useful size for a magnifying finderscope on an amateur telescope, and an 8×50 or larger finderscope is preferred for more accurate aiming.[2]
+A 6×30 finderscope is typically considered the minimum useful size for a magnifying finderscope on an amateur telescope.
+An 8×50 or larger finderscope is preferred, which allows sighting of fainter objects.[2]

 Most finderscopes have one of three viewing orientations: